 Cybersecurity is the mechanism that maximizes our ability to grow commerce, communications, community and content in a connected world.

 The Internet is a shared resource and securing it is Our Shared Responsibility.
-Our Shared Responsibility is once again our theme for National Cyber Security Awareness Month 2014.
+Our Shared Responsibility was once again our theme for National Cyber Security Awareness Month 2014.

 No individual, business or government entity is solely responsible for securing the Internet.
 Everyone has a role in securing their part of cyberspace, including the devices and networks they use.
 Individual actions have a collective impact and when we use the Internet safely, we make it more secure for everyone.
 If each of us does our part—implementing stronger security practices, raising community awareness, educating young people or training employees—together we will be a digital society safer and more resistant from attacks and more resilient if an attack occurs.